Pigeon racing: Australia

 The largest racing organization in Australia is the Central Cumberland Federation.
 The state of Queensland also has a number of clubs and organizations.
 The largest of these is the Qld Racing Pigeon Federation Inc (QRPF).
 Located in Brisbane, the QRPF has a long history dating back to World War II.
-Each year, the QRPF organizes pigeon races for its some 80 members.
+Each year, the QRPF organizes pigeon races for its 80-some members.
 These races start at approximately 145 km in distance and continue on a gradual basis out to distances of over 1000 km.
 A specialized transporter is used to transport the birds to the release points.
 This transporter enables the birds to be fed and watered en route before mass release at a predetermined time for their flight back to various home lofts.
 Many thousands of pigeons compete in races each weekend during the winter months.

-Pigeon racing has been declining around Sydney with club members gradually dying off as fewer younger people take up the sport.
-The high cost of feeds and fuel have also contributed to the decline.
+Pigeon racing has been declining around Sydney, with club members gradually dying off as fewer younger people take up the sport.
+The high cost of feeds and fuel has also contributed to the decline.